entur/uttu/README.md

 ## Netex Export

-Uttu provides possibility (via provider specific GraphQL API) to export generated NeTEx file to a blobstore repository.
+Uttu exports (via provider specific GraphQL API) generated NeTEx file to a blobstore repository.
 Choose one of three implementations with profiles:

 - `in-memory-blobstore` - stores exports in memory, exports are lost on restarts, suitable for development and testing